Harikeshav-R/CSE-2231/Projects/Project 3 - Hashing Implementation of Map/Map4.md

          */
         assert hashTableSize > 0 : "Violation of: hashTableSize > 0";

+        // Ensures the hash table size is greater than zero. assert hashTableSize > 0 : "Violation of: hashTableSize > 0";

-        this.hashTable = new Map[hashTableSize];
+        // Initializes the hash table array with the given size. this.hashTable = new Map[hashTableSize];

-        for (int i = 0; i < hashTableSize; i++) {
+        // Iterates through the array and initializes each bucket as an empty map. for (int i = 0; i < hashTableSize; i++) {
             this.hashTable[i] = new Map2<>();
         }

-        this.size = 0;
+        // Sets the total size of the map to zero. this.size = 0;

     }